OWASP/www-project-proactive-controls/docs/the-top-10/c10-stop-server-side-request-forgery.md

 Examples of this contain:
 - If an SSRF attack is possible on an server within the DMZ, an attacker might be able to access other servers within the DMZ without passing a perimeter firewall
 - Many servers have local services running on localhost, often without any authentication/authorization as localhost.
 This can be abused by SSRF attacks.
-- If SSO is used, SSRF can be used to extract tokens/tickets/hashes from servers.
+- If SSO is used, SSRF can be used to extract tokens/tickets/hashes from servers etc.
-- etc.

 ## Implementation